solo-io/service-mesh-for-less-blog/README.md

 - Facilitated implementation of service discovery and dynamic service routing
 - Simplified deployment of A/B testing and canary release strategies

-But what if the user doesn't need these capabilities immediate near-term?
-Despite their potential benefits to the organization, the overhead costs of implementing and maintaining these additional value-add features also come at an expense and require a level of organizational maturity.
+But what if the user doesn't need these capabilities in the near-term?
+Despite their potential benefits to the organization, implementing and maintaining these additional value-add features also comes at a cost and requires a level of organizational maturity.
 Moreover, the costs are incurred regardless of their utilization, potentially pressuring the team to prioritize these features even if they're merely nice-to-haves.

 # Ambient Mode
 [Ambient mode](https://www.solo.io/blog/istio-ambient-mesh-evolution-service-mesh/) was launched on September 7th, 2022, introducing a new Istio data plane mode without sidecars that’s designed for simplified operations, broader application compatibility, and reduced infrastructure cost.
 Ambient splits Istio’s functionality into two distinct layers: the zero trust secure overlay layer, and optional Layer 7 processing layer.
-Compared with sidecars, the layered approach allows users to adopt Istio incrementally from no mesh, to the secure overlay, to full L7 processing as needed.
+Compared with sidecars, the layered approach allows users to adopt Istio incrementally from no mesh, to mTLS based zero-trust overlay, to full L7 processing as needed.
 This gives service mesh users two outstanding options from the same dedicated community: Istio with a sidecar model approach, or sidecarless Ambient mode.

 ![ambient-mode-architecture](.images/Istio-Ambient-Mesh-Zero-Trust-Security-1024x528.png)